Helmi habitats programme aims to strengthen biodiversity

 Parks & Wildlife Finland, run by the state-owned forest enterprise Metsähallitus, is working to restore the mires located in and around protected areas.
 The Centres for Economic Development, Transport and the Environment are launching water restoration projects in cooperation with the Finnish Forest Centre.

 Restoring aquatic bird habitats and wetlands

 The restoration of wetlands and aquatic bird habitats is essential for the protection of many of our endangered coastal and aquatic birds.
 Half of the bird species living in wetlands are endangered, and the main reasons for this are the eutrophication and overgrowth of wetlands.

 Most of the significant wetlands and aquatic bird habitats in Finland have already been protected or are located on state-owned land.
-The Helmi programme aims to rehabilitate the 80 sites that are most valuable and in most urgent need of rehabilitation measures by the end of 2023.
-Depending on the site, rehabilitation measures include clearing, dredging, mowing, raising the water level, hunting small carnivores and management fishing.
+The Helmi programme aims to restore the 80 sites that are most valuable and in most urgent need of rehabilitation measures by the end of 2023.
+Depending on the site, restoration measures include clearing, dredging, mowing, raising the water level, hunting small carnivores and management fishing.